By far the closest person to Laura Palmer, despite everything, was Bobby Briggs.

 They were each others’ first love, the closest of friends, and they knew each other completely.
 Right up until the end, despite their emotional separation and extra-curricular relationships, there was a tenderness between them that had been there since they were children.

 It is difficult to get into a conversation about Bobby without a certain amount of vitriol being sent his way.
-Fans who don’t mind Laura’s multiple relationships, affairs and prostitution seem furious with Bobby for finding solace with Shelley.
+Fans who don’t mind Laura’s multiple relationships, affairs and prostitution seem furious with Bobby for finding solace with Shelly.

 As with everyone else around her, Laura had pushed Bobby away for his own good, playing with his feelings and neglecting him until he turned his affections elsewhere.
-She encouraged his relationship with Shelley, in a way to make her feel less guilty for sleeping with Leo.
+She encouraged his relationship with Shelly, in a way to make her feel less guilty for sleeping with Leo.

 Bobby is a messed-up kid, alienated from his straight-laced family, with no real friends that care about him.
 Laura made him deal drugs for Leo, and he was soon in far over his head.
 Like everything else, he did it for Laura.